We have big data. It’s time for big insights.

 In my daily work with higher education institutions, I often hear decision makers say, “We need more data.”
 But given the extraordinary volume of data that now exists on most campuses, I know the more likely scenario is that they need more insights.
 If so, I turn the conversation to analytics.

 Every institution should be having a conversation about analytics.
-Gartner predicts that by 2018, decision optimization through analytics will no longer be a niche discipline; it will become a best practice in leading organizations to address a wide range of complex business decisions.
+Gartner predicts that by 2018, decision optimisation through analytics will no longer be a niche discipline; it will become a best practice in leading organisations to address a wide range of complex business decisions.

 What does this mean exactly?
 It means that access to data, as well as the capacity to extract insights from that data, can no longer be the sole purview of your IT or IR team.

 It means creating a self-service analytics culture, where decision makers can access the data they need, when they need it, in a format they can understand.